PeerlessDON25/writetech-portfolio-abdulraheem/blog/blog-posts/openapi-beginners.md

 If we wanted to describe this person in plain English, we might say:

-> This is John.
+> This is Don.
 He is 30 years old.
 His skills are writing, coding, and reading.

 But computers don’t understand English the way we do.
 They prefer structured formats.
 That’s where **YAML** comes in.